UTS-eResearch/hpc_examples/mpi_examples/README.md

 # Compiling & Running MPI Programs

-We need to load the MPI module before we compile:
+We need to load the MPI module before we compile or run an MPI program.
+Loading this module changes login environment so that commands like mpif90 and mpiexec can be found.

     $ module load openmpi-4.0.4